Jenny Lee Swirl Bread is considered by our fans to be the best cinnamon swirl bread in the world.

+And for good reason.
+We start by only sourcing sustainable ingredients, including cage-free eggs, and all of our swirl breads are non-GMO.
+We think that people should feel good about what's in their food.
 Every batch of dough is naturally fermented before it gets sheeted.
 It then gets a dusting of cinnamon before being rolled up and baked in crimp-style pans.
 This creates our signature shape that is normally only found in retail bakeries.
+After cooling, our bread gets bathed in a homemade butter blend and then rolled in our own cinnamon and sugar combination.
+Drooling yet?
+Peruse our site, watch our videos, order some bread, and become a life-long promoter of the best cinnamon swirl bread in the world.

 History of the Baker Family